erajasekar/erajasekar.github.io/_drafts/2014-11-06-set-up-blog-jekyll-github-pages.md

 $ jekyll server --port 9999
 ```

-Then, Open [http://localhost:9999](http://localhost:9999) in your browser.
+Then, Open [http://localhost:9999](http://localhost:9999) in your browser to view your site.

 ##Customize
 + Update configurations in `_config.yml` appropriate to your site.
-+ Replace `favicon.ico` , `images/profile.jpg`, `images/profile_small.jpg` in assets dir with yours.
++ Replace `favicon.ico` , `images/profile.jpg`, `images/profile_small.jpg` in assets dir with your favicon and profile pictures.
 + If you are using github-pages to deploy update `CNAME` file with your domain name or delete this file if you are not using custom domain.
 + Update `about.md` with your details.
 + For social sharing, register your account with [AddThis](http://www.addthis.com/) and obtain code to update  files `addthis_follow_me.html` , `addthis_follow_me_header.html` , `addthis_share.html` in `_includes` dir.
 + For disqus comments, update `disqusShortName` property in `_config.yml`.
-+ For google analytics tracking, update `_includes/google_analytics.html` with your site tracking code.
++ For google analytics tracking, set up google analytics account for your site and update `_includes/google_analytics.html` with your site tracking code.
-+ For showing google page views in your site
++ For showing google analytics data like page views in your site
-	+ Follow [Google Analytics superProxy](https://developers.google.com/analytics/solutions/google-analytics-super-proxy) guide to publish your google analytics data on google app engine.
+	+ Follow [Google Analytics superProxy](https://developers.google.com/analytics/solutions/google-analytics-super-proxy) guide to publish your google analytics data on to google app engine.
 	+ Then, update `googleAnalyticsSuperProxyQuery` property in `_config.yml`
 + Now you can add your own posts.